Isekai-Creation/lmdeploy/SPECPV_TODO.md

     - Matches `PartialKVCache.refresh_retrieval` in `SpecPV/specpv/kv/kv_cache.py`, which:
       - Computes per-block scores using `key_states_summary`.
       - Selects top blocks and fills `"retrieval"` and `"window"` slices accordingly.
+  - Implementation status:
+    - Implemented in `PartialKVCache::refresh_retrieval` as a host-based float32 path that scores blocks using Kmax/Kmin summaries, selects top retrieval blocks, and fills retrieval/window K/V slices.
+A future CUDA implementation can replace the current CPU loops.

 ---